kenryu42/ethereum-nft-sales-bot/README.md

 ## Configuration

-> Create an `.env` file in the root directory of the project with the following contents:
+> Create an `.env` file in the root directory of the project with the content in `.env.example` file.

 ```
 CONTRACT_ADDRESS=